-His organic, eye-catching work can be enjoyed all over Lanzarote, from a slew of buildings through to viewpoints placed to make the most of this spectacular island.
+His organic, eye-catching work can be enjoyed all over Lanzarote, from a slew of buildings through to spectacularly placed viewpoints.
 His most remarkable work is perhaps the breathtaking studio he built for himself, which is now home to the César Manrique Foundation.

 3. Vaulting volcanoes

 Lanzarote does not just boast one volcano.
-The whole island is sprinkled with volcanoes of all shapes and sizes, as well as lava flows and myriad other volcanic features that are like one big geography lesson.
+The whole island is sprinkled with volcanoes of all shapes and sizes, as well as lava flows and myriad other volcanic features that constitute one big geography lesson.

 The best place to get a real feel for the sheer drama of the island's volcanoes is in the Timanfaya National Park.
-You'll find a visitor centre and a restaurant where you can enjoy steaks cooked on volcanic stone.
+You'll find a visitor centre with plenty of information for exploring as well as a restaurant where you can enjoy steaks cooked on volcanic stone.

 4. Fantastic food